Manage Integrations

 Authorization is required

-message indicates that this build step needs to be authorized.
-Click Authorize and provide the credentials of a user who has permissions to perform Oracle Integration operations; you can also run the job manually and enter the credentials when prompted.
-Once authorized, theAuthorization has been provided
+message displayed before authorization indicates that this build step needs to be authorized, either by clicking the Authorize button or by running the build manually and, when prompted, entering the credentials of a user who has permissions to perform Oracle Integration operations.
+After authorization, theAuthorization has been provided

-- If you selected Use Basic, in Username and Password, provide the credentials of a user who has permissions to perform Oracle Integration operations.
+If you select Use Basic, in Username and Password, provide the credentials of a user who has permissions to perform Oracle Integration operations.

 -